 A hard thing for such a little person to contemplate.
 At night I would lay in bed and wonder about all of this.

 People often compliment my way of being gentle and respectful about belief and God.

 You may be figuring out that my own history has taught me the importance of this.
-I have been terrified of damnation more ways than I can count, and finally I had to take a break from God.
+I have been terrified of damnation in more ways than I can count, and finally, I had to take a break from God.
 And then we didn’t speak for a very long time.
 Not until my mother was dying and once again I got on my knees.
 Things are so much better now.
 But my concept of the religion I was given had to change first.
-I had to do some scary sitting with things that kept me up at nights and find my own way to clear the shadows, until I could see that I had always been standing on the inside only thinking I was on the outside.
+I had to do some scary sitting with things that kept me up at nights and find my own way to clear the shadows until I could see that I had always been standing on the inside only thinking I was on the outside.